Multi-Family Property Management in Moreno Valley and the Inland Empire

 Every unit in a multi-family property is treated as a discrete managed property with its own tenant file, lease agreement, maintenance history, and financial record in AppFolio.
 When a work order is submitted for Unit B, it is logged, tracked, and resolved under Unit B's record — not mixed with Unit A's history.
 When rent is due, each unit's payment status is tracked independently.
 Move-in and move-out inspections are conducted per unit with photo documentation specific to that unit's condition.

 At the portfolio level, owners receive a consolidated monthly statement that shows income, expenses, and net operating performance across all units at a property.
 For owners with multiple multi-family properties, AppFolio's owner portal provides a portfolio-wide view — total income, total vacancy, maintenance spend by property, and year-over-year comparisons.
-This reporting infrastructure is what professional multi-family management looks like.

 AB 1482 and Rent Control in California — What Multi-Family Owners Need to Know